 The terms "children" and "child" refer to anyone under the age of 18.
+We can identify a pupil (anyone over the age of 18) at risk.

 The purpose of this safeguarding policy is to ensure every pupil learning within The Bay Learning Trust is safe and protected from harm.
-The Department for Education (DfE) 'Keeping Children Safe in Education' (September 2022), states safeguarding and promoting the welfare of children is defined for the purposes of this guidance as:
+The Department for Education (DfE) 'Keeping Children Safe in Education' (September 2023), states safeguarding and promoting the welfare of children is defined for the purposes of this guidance as: